 You might want to go on a family holiday?
 Finish those renovations?
 Pay off debt quicker?
 Buy a new car?
 Save a deposit for a new home?
 Or just escape your crazy household for the weekend…..it could be anything.
 A goal is whatever is important to you and your family.

-Next, consider how much money you will need to achieve each goal.
+Next, consider how much money you will need to achieve each goal, remember that.
 Then, figure out how much you need to put aside each week to achieve those goals.
 You do this by dividing the amount you need to achieve the goal by the number of weeks until you would like to achieve it.

 For example, if I wanted to spend $2,500 on a family holiday in 6 months’ time, I would need to put aside about $100 per week.
 If the amount that you need to put aside each week is too much, you have two options: